Get Your Insurance Claim Dispute Packet — Fight the Denial for $399

 The Arbitration Battle in Caruthersville: The Jensen Insurance Dispute

-In the quiet town of Caruthersville, Missouri, nestled along the Mississippi River, the Jensen family faced an unexpected challenge that turned their peaceful life into a legal storm.
+In the quiet town of Caruthersville, Missouri, nestled along the the claimant, the Jensen family faced an unexpected challenge that turned their peaceful life into a legal storm.
 In early March 2023, their decades-old farmhouse suffered extensive damage during a violent spring storm.
 The roof was torn apart, windows shattered, and the living room flooded after a broken water pipe.
 The Jensens promptly filed a claim with their insurer, Harbor Trust Insurance.

 The initial claim was for $45,000, covering roof repairs, window replacements, and interior water damage.
 However, Harbor Trust responded with an offer of just $22,500, citing policy limitations and depreciation of the farmhouse’s older structural elements.
 Disappointed but undeterred, Matt Jensen – the family patriarch – requested a detailed explanation, hoping for a fair adjustment.